8 Jul 2024

 Hodgson submitted written evidence to the Abuse in Care Inquiry in the hope it might provide some answers or accountability, but she never heard back, she says.

-The couple engaged Ellis to take legal action against the DHB in 2019 but it was scuppered by the pandemic, a pile up of civil court cases to be heard and the fact many of the doctors who looked after Kerry had since died or can no longer be found.
+With the help of Ellis, the couple took legal action against the DHB in 2019 but it was scuppered by the pandemic, a pile up of civil court cases to be heard and the fact many of the doctors who looked after Kerry had since died or can no longer be found.

 Hodgson, now 74, says she would still like to consider legal action but the couple no longer has the funds to pursue it.